whatrocks/bradfield-algos/linear/README.md

 * [shenzhen.io](http://www.zachtronics.com/shenzhen-io/): computer assembly game

+### Standard Streams

-### STDIN
+#### STDIN
+* stream data (often text) going into a program
+* unless redirected, standard input is expected from the keyboard

-STDOUT
+#### STDOUT
-STDIN
-STDERROR
+* stream where a program writes its output data
+* not all programs generate output (e.g. mv command)

+#### STDERR
+* another output stream used to output error msgs or diagnostics

-Interface to stream data with a terminal emulator
+* Interface to stream data with a terminal emulator
-We are not using a terminal - we are using a terminal emulator Every language has an interfact over STDOUT/IN
+* We are not using a terminal - we are using a terminal emulator
+* Every language has an interfact over STDOUT/IN
+* GUIs rarely make use of the standard streams (closest analogy is copy and paste from one program to another)

 automated church bells --> loom --> punchcards --> census tabulation machines (wanted to do db-style aggregations) --> teletype